chemPolonium/SakuyaRef/README.md

 - pyperclip

 Clone it.
 Change paperdir.
 Copy your bib file into this dir.
 Run the python script.

+I tend to create a bat file and type 'start pythonw path-to-this-folder\SakuyaRef.py'.

 # Bind file